Axway/mft-convert/content/en/docs/TransferCFT/concepts/Managing_partners_start_here/Partner_network_and_protocol_connections.md

 ---
 title: "Partner  network and protocol connections"
 linkTitle: "Partner network and protocol connections"
 weight: 230
----A SEND or RECV command first results in opening a session with the partner server.
+--- A SEND or RECV command first results in opening a session with the partner server.
 Transfer CFT provides the possibility of defining several partner access paths: logical paths for protocols and physical paths for network access methods (network addresses, intermediate partners).